mayukhpankaj/Facebook-Instant-Game/README.md

 # Facebook-Instant-Game
-Template to Integrate any HTML5 game with Facebook Instant Game platform.
+Template to integrate any HTML5 game with Facebook Instant Game platform.